danielmichaels/danielms/content/retrospectives/2022/11/index.md

 ### Switching to [sqlc]

 This isn't something I needed to do so why do it?
-Two reasons; type safety for the data model and reduce friction when adding or updating the data model.
+Two reasons; type safety for the data model and reduce friction when adding or updating models.

 I experimented with gRPC for another project a couple of months ago and was awestruck by how much the gRPC compiler does for you.
-It autogenerates thousands of lines of type safe code which you can the just call.
-Human error starts in the yaml file and for the most part doesn't leak anywhere else.
+It autogenerates thousands of lines of type safe code which you can then call without needing to write anything yourself.
 As an average at best developer I loved this.
-If the yaml definition was wrong or needed tweaking just rebuild the endpoints with a single command and everything is fixed (minus the now broken contract).
+Updating the yaml definition rebuilds the interface with a single command and all the callers get updated.
+Of course, you might have to change your business logic depending on what you've updated, but you don't need to fiddle with any of the service layer.
+It's a huge time saver.

 `sqlc` gives you this same experience but with sql.
-If tomorrow my Device model needs to include a `Serial` field without `sqlc` I would have to update every sql statement, all the `Scan` method calls and then worry about the implementation within handler and service layers.
-Instead, I just update my sql queries and model definitions (all in sql) and `sqlc` will auto generate it all for me.
+If tomorrow my `Device` model needs to include a `Serial` field I would have to update every sql statement, all the `sql.Scan` method calls and then worry about the implementation within handler and service layers.
+Instead, by using `sqlc` I just update my sql queries and model definitions and the entire data model will be auto generated for me with those changes.
 Now all I need to do is focus on business logic changes (which the go type system will catch).

 It was a bit of learning curve at first especially with `uuid` fields and `null`'s but that speaks more to my flawed database schema design choices. *Rant alert:* for any product/project